Jucesr/expensify-app/README.md

 ## How to update page
 1. Generate new build using `yarn build`
-2. Commit and push changes to `develop` branch
+2. Commit and push changes to `master` branch

 ## Pending features